ab1820/Card-Preview/README-template.md

 <p>- The process so far....
   I knew I wanted to start this design with Flexbox.
 Easier said than done for us still learning.
 It only took me a day and a half to look, and look, and look on why my entire container was not centering on the page.
-It turns out you should probably give your container a height first, once you do that, it will center vertically on the page. **Finally!!**
+It turns out you should probably give your container a height first, once you do that, it will center vertically on the page. <strong>Finally!!</strong>
 <br>
 I hadn't learned about <code>object-fit</code> just yet, and knew I had to crop the image while keeping the aspect ratio.
 I started doing some digging and quickly learned the basics of adjusting the image without losing its ratio and I am proud of that! :)</p>